Forty-nine units.

 What it doesn’t do

 The shaft doesn’t have low-deflection technology.
 When you hit off-center for spin shots, the cue ball will squirt more than it would with a carbon fiber shaft or engineered LD design.
 At a beginner and intermediate level, this doesn’t matter much.
 At an advanced level, it does.
-If LD is your priority, check our carbon fiber guide — the Collapsar CXL500 at ~$120 gets you low deflection for less.
+If LD is your priority, check our carbon fiber guide.
+The Collapsar CXL500 at ~$120 gets you low deflection for less money than the Valhalla.

-Store the cue properly (upright, in a case, away from heat and moisture) and the maple will stay straight for years.
-Leave it in a hot car trunk for a summer and you’ll have problems — but that’s true of any maple cue at any price.
+Store the cue upright in a case, away from heat and damp, and the maple will stay straight for years.
+Leave it in a hot car trunk for a summer and you’ll have problems, but that’s true of any maple cue at any price.

 The finish and cosmetics are clean but basic.
 The Valhalla 100 looks like a solid, no-nonsense cue.
 If you want more visual flair, the Valhalla 200 (~$160) or Players Birds-Eye (~$179) deliver better aesthetics.